patrickbwarren/qgis-survex-import/README.md

 of the two legs on either side of the given station (with special treatment for stations at the start and end of a traverse).
-In averaging these, either the legs can be weighted equally (except true plumbs which break the sequence), or the legs can be weighted by the cosine of the inclination computed from the processed data (not the actual clino reading).
+In averaging these, either the legs can be weighted equally (except true plumbs which break the sequence), or the option is given to weight legs by the cosine of the inclination
+(computed from the processed data, not the actual clino reading).
 The former is the default, and the latter corresponds to checking the 'use clino weights' box in the import dialog.
 This alternative option downplays the significance of the occasional steeply inclined leg in an otherwise horizontal passage.

-One might want to do this for the following reasons.
+One might want to do this for the following reason.
 In the 'good old days' steeply inclined legs were usually avoided as they are difficult to sight a compass along, and instead good practice was to keep legs mostly horizontal and add in the occasional plumbed leg when dealing